 Acoustic players have very different preamp needs to electric players, and with this LR Baggs model, you're getting one of the best.
 It features industry leading feedback protection, volume boost, and 4 band EQ for fine control over your tone.

-The LR Baggs Venue DI has been the go to preamp pedal for acoustic players looking for a high end, all in one solution.
-We loved that it gave us such a wide range of features in a single pedal – no need for a board, multiple power supplies, patch cables, and all the other accessories needed to run multiple pedals.
+The LR Baggs Venue DI has long been the go-to preamp pedal for acoustic players looking for a high-end, all-in-one solution.
+We loved that it gave us such a wide range of features in a single pedal.
+No need for a board, multiple power supplies, patch cables, and all the other accessories required to run multiple pedals.

 One of our favorite features on this pedal was the proprietary Garrett Null notch filter.
-It did a fantastic job at eliminating feedback – something that anybody who plays an amplified acoustic knows all too well is a huge problem.
+It did a fantastic job at eliminating feedback, which anyone who plays an amplified acoustic knows all too well is a huge problem.

 Tonally, the EQ sounded natural and clean, even when using the boost.
-The 4 segment clip meter was another useful addition that allowed us to visually monitor our gain and input levels.
-There aren’t many acoustic pedals on the market full stop, so to have one with such a wide range of features was priceless.
+The 4-segment clip meter was another useful addition that allowed us to visually monitor our gain and input levels.
+There aren’t many acoustic pedals on the market full stop, so finding one with such a wide range of features was priceless.

-The cut/boost was able to be activated via footswitch, as was the tuner/mute function.
-We did find that the tuner was a little too sensitive, but it was considerably more accurate than a clip on.
+The cut/boost was able to be activated via the footswitch, as was the tuner/mute function.
+We did find that the tuner was a little too sensitive, but it was considerably more accurate than a clip-on.

 We were able to power it with either an AC adapter (not included) or a 9V battery.
-Due to the extreme range of features on this pedal, battery life does suffer a little, so we’d definitely suggest running it from the adapter where possible.
-To combat the inconvenience of batteries dying on stage, however, it did feature a 4 bar battery life display, so we were able to see when it was getting a little low.
+Due to the extreme range of features on this pedal, battery life does suffer a little, so we’d definitely suggest running it from the adapter when possible.
+To combat the inconvenience of batteries dying on stage, however, it did feature a 4-bar battery-life display, so we were able to see when it was getting a little low.

-Verdict: The LR Baggs Venue DI really packed in every feature a gigging musician could need, all in a sleek acoustic preamp pedal form factor.
+Verdict: The LR Baggs Venue DI really packed in every feature a gigging musician could need, all in a sleek, acoustic form factor.
 The design and technology were miles ahead of anything else on the market, but that should be expected at this price point.
-If you’re looking for this level of functionality, though, it could be an extremely appealing option.
+If you’re looking for this level of functionality, though, it could be an extremely-appealing option.